KazaiMazai/SwiftletModel/README.md

 It allows to implement a patching update policy for relations by default: when entities with missing relations are saved to the storage they don't overwrite or nullify existing relations.

-This allows to safely update models and merge it with the exising data:
+This allows to safely update models and merge them with the exising data:

 ```swift